hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 ## The Litter Surveyor Report

-This report uses the techniques developed in Switzerland and the EU to identify zones of accumulation and the most common litter objects found along the vast network of Swiss rivers and lakes.
-This is done using a harmonized data collection protocol and a common measuring and benchmarking scheme that has in use and in active development in Switzerland since 2015 and internationally for decades. {cite}`mlwguidance` {cite}`slr` {cite}`eubaselines`.
+This report uses the techniques developed in Switzerland and the European Union (EU) to identify the most common litter objects, their relative abundance and where they accumulate in the vast network of Swiss rivers and lakes.
+This is done using a harmonized data collection protocol and measuring scheme that has been in use and in active development in Switzerland since 2015 and internationally for decades. {cite}`mlwguidance` {cite}`slr` {cite}`eubaselines`.

-Current research points to inland lakes as transition points for garbage transported by rivers, some of that trash goes on to the next lake and some of it remains and degrades in the lake where it was deposited.
-For Switzerland that means our lakes could be _sinks_ or _dumps_ for garbage and that it does not all go on to the ocean.
-This also means our rivers are highways for the trash that is accumulating in the lakes. {cite}`Kooi2018`
+Current research suggests that inland lakes are transition points for garbage transported by rivers, some of that trash goes on to the next lake (or the ocean) and some of it remains and degrades in the lake where it was deposited.
+For Switzerland that means our lakes could be _sinks_ or _dumps_ for garbage and that it does not all go the ocean. {cite}`Kooi2018`

+In September 2020 the EU adopted a common benchmarking method using data collected following the same protocol used in Switzerland.
+The value of the benchmarks set by the EU are not as important as __the definition of a common method to compare results from beach litter surveys from one period to the next__.
+This has been lacking and has left administrators and stakeholders with no objective, standardized method to assess performance of litter mitigation strategies.

-The _Litter Surveyor Report_ provides a set of tools to interpret current beach litter survey results from the national to the municipal level.
+The _Litter Surveyor Report_ attempts to integrate the methods proposed by the EU as a set of tools to interpret current beach litter survey results from the national to the municipal level.
 The results from past and present beach litter surveys are presented in an objective way and in the context of current events.

 ## Summary